brazafonso/SPLN2023/TP2/tool_server/readme.md

 - Name: name of the server.
 - Directory: directory where the server will be created and run from.
 - Port: port of the server.
-- Route: base route of the website (optional - default '/').
 - Workers: number of workers available to process requests (optional - default 1).

 Example: